BapCat/Collection/README.md

 [Composer](https://getcomposer.org/) is the recommended method of installation for Collection.

 ```
-$ composer require lordmonoxide/collection
+$ composer require bapcat/collection
 ```

 ### GitHub

-Phi may be downloaded from [GitHub](https://github.com/LordMonoxide/collection/).
+This package may also be downloaded from [GitHub](https://github.com/BapCat/Collection/).

 ## Features